LinkFive/flutter-in_app_purchases_paywall/packages/in_app_purchases_paywall_ui/README.md

         IconAndText(Icons.hd, "Premium HD"),
         IconAndText(Icons.sort, "Access to All Premium Articles")
       ],
-      // Your subscriptions, you want to offer
+      // Your subscriptions that you want to offer to the user
       subscriptionListData: [
         SubscriptionData(
             durationTitle: "Yearly",